-A letter and an envelope can be printed from OfficeVision/400 in the same document as follows.:
+A letter and an envelope can be printed from OfficeVision/400 in the same document by following this procedure:

 - 1. Set the format for the letter and enter the letter file.
-(HOW?)
 On the first typing line, press CMD20 for Format options. - 2.
 Select 1 for Document options, then another 1 for Document format.
 Select 3 for Typestyle/color. - 3.
 Select the font ID Number for the letter, such as No. 11, 86, etc., then press ENTER. - 4.
 From the Document Format screen, select option 4 for Page layout/paper options.
-Scroll to the second screen and select a paper size of 8.5 (width) x 11 (length) inches and paper source 1.
-If the letter is more than one page, select paper source 1 for the following pages.
+Scroll to the second screen of these options and select a paper size of 8.5 (width) x 11 (length) inches and paper source 1.
+If the letter is more than one page, select paper source of 1 for the following pages.
 Press ENTER to return to the Document format screen, then CMD 12 to return to the Document options screen. - 5.
 Now set up the Alternate Format for the envelope.
-Select 2 format, then 3 for Typestyle/color.
-Select the font ID for the envelope and press ENTER to return to the Alternate Format screen. - 6.
-Select 4, Page layout/paper options.
-Choose a first typing line of 1, then scroll down to the second screen and choose a paper width of 7.5 (monarch size) or 9.5 (commercial, or #10 size) and a paper length of 4 inches.
+Select 2 for Alternate format, then 3 for Typestyle/color.
+Select the font ID for the envelope and press ENTER to return to the Alternate Format screen.

+- 6. Select 4, Page layout/paper options.
+Choose a first typing line of 1, then scroll down to the second screen of the options and choose a paper width of 7.5 (monarch size) or 9.5 (commercial, or #10 size) and a paper length of 4 inches.
 For a paper source, select 5 for Envelope Feed.
 Press ENTER to return to the Alternate Format screen. - 7.
 Select option 1 for Margins and Tabs and make the left margin 1.
 Press ENTER and CMD3 until you are back in the document. - 8.
-Type the letter.
+Type in the letter.
 When done, add in a page end by pressing ALT P. - Now load in the Alternate Format for the envelope.
 To do this, press the CMD5 key, Go to, and type in rf for Resetting Format.
 Press ENTER.
 Select option 4 on the Alternate Format screen, Begin Alternate Format.
 Press ENTER. - 10.
-You are now back in the document, with the Alternate Format.
-The cursor will be on the first
+You will now be back in the document, with the Alternate Format.
+If these instructions have been followed, the cursor will be on the first - 11.
 Typing line of 1, with the left margin of 1.
-Type in the envelope address and send the file to print.
+Type in the envelope address, and send the file to print.
 The letter will print out first, followed by the envelope.

-NOTE: THE PRINTER MAY EJECT A BLANK PAGE WHEN PRINTING ORIENTATION HAS BEEN CHANGED.
+THE PRINTER MAY EJECT A BLANK PAGE WHEN PRINTING ORIENTATION HAS BEEN CHANGED.
 IF THE BUFFER AND READY LIGHT REMAIN STEADY, PRESS THE PRINT/CHECK BUTTON ON THE PRINTER'S OPERATOR PANEL TO EJECT THE LAST PAGE.